ian-branum/coronavirushotspots/README.md

 >![Table1](./img/counties.png)

 ### Airports Data
 Finally, as one potential hypothesis related to the effects of international arrivals on case rates, I need airport data.
 This was painful.
 I wanted both the lat/lon of the airport and the number of incoming international arrivals.
-I was forced to fuse two data sets, one a list of the [Top 100 Us Airports](http://www.fi-aeroweb.com/Top-100-US-Airports.html) in 2017 by passenger arrivals and one from [ourairports.com](https://ourairports.com/data/airports.csv), which is an extract from the ICAO data set containing lat/lon of each airport.
+I was forced to fuse two data sets, one a list of the [Top 100 US Airports](http://www.fi-aeroweb.com/Top-100-US-Airports.html) in 2017 by passenger arrivals and one from [ourairports.com](https://ourairports.com/data/airports.csv), which is an extract from the ICAO data set containing lat/lon of each airport.
 I would have preferred to pull directly from ICAO, but they wanted money.
-I fused the two together for the top 65 international airports in the United States, Table 4 shows the result.
+I fused the two together for the top 65 international airports in the United States, all those that receive more than 10,000 international arrivals per year, Table 4 shows the result.

 > Table 4 - Top Airports List
 >![Table1](./img/airports.png)